hateshape/frevvomapexec/README.md

 ## Usage ##
 Usage: frevvomapexec.py [-h] -t TARGET -s SECONDS -o PORT [-u] [-p]

-        frevvomapexec - A nextgen CME that doesn't get popped by AV.
-                        Unlike one of its predecessors.

         Proof of Concept script for validation of CVE-2018-8820.
          - Type of issue: Authenticated Blind SQL injection